-OK, let us move on to topic 3 the Self - Sustainment of ENGRS.
-When ENGRS arrive in the Mission area they are responsible for meeting all their own needs for rations, water, petrol, oil, etc. for the first 30 to 90 days, depending on the terms of the MOU and Statement of Unit Requirement.
+OK, let's move on to topic of self-sustainment.
+When the TPT arrives in the Mission area it is responsible for meeting all its own needs for rations, water, petrol, oil, etc. for the first 30 to 90 days, depending on the terms of the MOU and Statement of Unit Requirement.
+Typically, equipment is deployed for the duration of the Mission and troop rotations occur every 12 months.
+Self-sustainment periods may vary from one mission to another basing on the situation, availability of facilities in a mission area.

-Self-Sustainment of ENGRS
+Areas of Self-Sustainment